igor-elovikov/sd-sex/README.md

 ## Type Checking

-Type checking is similar to SD which means *no implicit conversion*
+Type checking is similar to SD which means __no implicit conversion__

 ```python
 x = 1.0 + 2 # Adding float and integer values
 ```

-The example above won't compile to graph with the error message.
+The example above won't compile to graph with the error message in console.
 You have to resolve this with explicit type conversion according to the result type you want

 ```python
 x = toint(1.0) + 2 # OK [x] is integer value 3